scalingexcellence/scrapy-apperyio/README.md

 Description
 ===========
 It's a pipeline which allows you to store scrapy items in appery.io database.
+Now it works asynchronously and it's extra fast.

 Install
 =======